mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/install/install-airgapped/index.md

 # Pre-flight checks

 After you have completed the basic configuration in the `cluster.yaml` file, you should run the Konvoy pre-flight checks before you run the installation command.
-The pre-flight checks help to ensure that your on-premise environment has everything ready for installing Konvoy.
+The pre-flight checks help to ensure that your on-premises environment has everything ready for installing Konvoy.

 To perform the pre-flight checks: